"For when we were in the flesh, the motions of sins, which were by the law, did work in our members to bring forth fruit unto death" (Romans 7:5).

 THE ONE WAS HEAVED

-This action – heaved – means that after being prepared, the shoulder of the animal was lifted up before God as an expressive of its preciousness and acceptability to Him.
+This action – heaved – means that after being prepared, the shoulder of the animal was lifted up before God as an expression of its preciousness and acceptability to Him.
 Christ's shoulder upholds.
 It also means that the believer's trust in Christ respecting His breaking the dominion of sin in our lives – His shoulder, typifying His strength – has done for us what we could not do for ourselves.

 Paul said, "For when we were yet without strength, in due time Christ died for the ungodly" (Romans 5:6).
 This speaks of the person before salvation.
 However, the believer is also without strength when it comes to the dominion of sin, at least within himself.
 Our strength is in Christ typified by the "heave" offering.